 Animals and Beasts

-English folk costumes include a number of animal costumes which are either the centre of activity or an additional attraction.
-Animal costumes are used all over England although the most famous of all the Padstow and Minehead hobby horses are from Cornwall and Somerset respectively.
-Hobby horse costumes have been worn since the Tudor period, sometimes to accompany mumming plays or morris dancers and normally to raise money either for the performers as a cadging activity or as a fund raising activity for another cause.
+English folk costumes include a number of animal costumes which are either the centre of a custom, or an additional attraction.
+Animal costumes are used all over England although the most famous of all, the Padstow and Minehead hobby horses, are from Cornwall and Somerset respectively.
+Hobby horse costumes have been worn since the Tudor period, and whilst they can appear on their own, often they accompany mumming plays or morris dancers.
 Many modern morris teams have created their own fantastic animals including unicorns and cockerels.
 These animals accompany the dancing and act like team mascots.

 Hobby Horse

-Hobby is a very old medieval word for horse.
-Hobby horse today means a false horse, either a horse’s head on a stick which can be ridden (a stick horse) or a large costume which covers the wearer.
-The mast horse (a type of stick horse) is a real horse’s skull or false head which is attached to a pole.
+Today, hobby horse means a false horse.
+The term is often used for a children’s toy - the word hobby itself is actually a medieval word for horse!
+In England there are two main types of hobby horses.
+The mast (or stick) horse is made from a real horse’s skull, or false head, which is attached to a pole.
 A person holds the pole and is covered entirely by a cloth.
-Sometime the horse’s head has mechanics inside which means that the mouth and sometimes eyes and ears can be manipulated.
-The tourney horse is made from a large round frame which covers the wearer.
+Sometime the horse’s head is mechanical and the mouth, eyes, and even ears can be manipulated.
+In contrast, the tourney horse is made from a large round frame which covers the wearer.
 The frame is covered in cloth and attached to the wearer’s waist, normally with braces which go over the wearer’s shoulders.
-A horses head is attached to the front of the costume and sometimes false human legs are attached at the side.
+A horse’s head is attached to the front of the costume and sometimes false human legs are attached at the side.

-The Minehead hobby horse is a large frame which comes to below the wearer’s neck.
+The Minehead Hobby Horse (pictured above) is a large frame which comes to below the wearer’s neck.
 The frame is covered in fabric and decorated with colourful roundels (round circles of fabric).
 The top of the frame is covered with strips of cloth.
-The man’s head is covered with a mask and surrounded by a hood which is covered in ribbons or strips of cloth.
+The wearer’s head is covered with a mask and surrounded by a hood which is covered in ribbons or strips of cloth.
 A large stick comes out of the top of the hood.

 The Padstow ‘oss

-The Padstow 'oss has a large frame covered by a black cloth with a hole for the wearer’s head which is covered by a large tribal looking mask with bold red, white and black colours, at the front and back of the frame is a rather small horses head and tail (see also Padstow Attendants).
+The Padstow 'oss has a large frame covered by a black cloth with a hole for the wearer’s head which is covered by a large mask with bold red, white, and black colours.
+At the front and back of the frame is a rather small horses head and tail (see Padstow Attendants under Special Costumes)

 The Hooden Horse

-The Hooden Horse from Kent was part of a small play which was performed in people’s houses by farm laborers at Christmas.
-The men put on an impromptu (improvised) performance involving mounting the “horse” and songs would be sung.
-The horse was formed by a person almost bent over double and leaning on a pole and covered in cloth.
-The pole had a wooden head attached to it which was decorated with horse brasses and rosettes with ribbons for a mane.
+The Hooden Horse from Kent was part of a small play which was performed in people’s houses by farm labourers at Christmas.
+The word hooden comes from hooded as the wearer’s whole body is covered by fabric.
+The players would put on an improvised performance and songs would be sung.
+The horse was formed by a person bent over, who lent on a pole for support and was then covered by a cloth.
+The pole had a wooden head attached to it which was decorated with horse brasses and rosettes, with ribbons for a mane.

 The Derby Ram (Old Tup)